snaefellsnes-excursions/snaefellsnes-excursions.github.io/_tours/snaefellsnes-tour.md

 The grand finale awaits at **Kirkjufell**, an iconic peak that has captured the attention of photographers worldwide.
 Marvel at its cone-shaped silhouette elegantly rising above the earth, with cascading waterfalls adding an ethereal touch.
 Game of Thrones enthusiasts may recognize this mystical location as the "arrow-head mountain".
 Capture the perfect shot of **Kirkjufellsfoss**, the waterfall, gracefully dancing in harmony with the mountain's grandeur.

-After enjoying your time in the Kirkjufell area, you have the option of walking back to the village of Grundarfjörður, a mere 2.5 km/1.5 mi away.
-Alternatively, we offer a comfortable drive back to the harbor, ensuring you return in ample time to embark on your ship, with memories that will forever linger in your heart.
+After some time in the Kirkjufell area, we offer a comfortable drive back to the harbor, ensuring you return in ample time to embark on your ship, with memories that will forever linger in your heart.

 <span class="image fit"><img src="/assets/images/tours/snæfellsnes-tour/kirkjufell.jpg" alt="" /></span>